the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 1. **Learning and Sharing**

-   You will often spend up to 8 hours a day with some of teammates, and I believe that building a quality relationship can help foster an environment where you can learn and share with each other.
+   You will often spend up to 8 hours a day with some of your teammates, and I believe that building a quality relationship can help foster an environment where you can learn and share with each other.
 A project team often has a diverse selection of people, backgrounds and roles.
 This means that every interaction you have is an opportunity to learn something new.
 Learn a bit more about a particular technology from a Software Engineer or learn a bit more about the business or product from a Business Analyst or Product Analyst.
 Always share what you have learnt to others.

 #### Software and Hardware